maistra/istio-operator/README.md

 #### General

 * GODEBUG environment variable settings have been removed from all templates.
-* A `maistra-version` label is added to all resources.
+* A `maistra-version` label has been added to all resources.
 * The `istio-multi` ServiceAccount and ClusterRoleBinding have been removed, as well as the `istio-reader` ClusterRole.
 * All Ingress resources have been converted to OpenShift Route resources.